NVIDIA-AI-IOT/torch2trt/README.md

 through the network, just as before, except now whenever a registered function (``torch.nn.ReLU.forward``) is encountered, the corresponding converter (``convert_ReLU``) is called.
-The converter is passed some information, like the arguments to the original PyTorch function, the TensorRT network that is currently being constructed, and a dictionary of TensorRT tensors that have been added.
-We call this collection of information the ``context`` in which the converter is called.
+The converter is passed some information, like the arguments to the original PyTorch function, the TensorRT network that is currently being constructed, and a dictionary of TensorRT tensors that have already been added.
+The converter then uses this information to add layers to the TensorRT network, and add any new TensorRT tensors to the growing dictionary.
-You can use it to extend TensorRT network.

 ### How to add (or override) a converter